harrisoncramer/go-streamer/README.md

 This Go module provides an abstraction for streaming data through user-defined "work" functions and aggregating the results, in multiple concurrent goroutines.

 It hides the complexity of distributing the work, aggregating results, handling timeouts, and collecting errors, and lets users focus on their application business logic.
-It's well-suited for optimizing in-memory processing of data, where persistence and retry mechanisms are unimportant, as the module has no persistence layer.
+It's well-suited for optimizing in-memory processing of data, where persistence is unimportant, as the module has no persistence layer.

 This module has no external dependencies.